 \section{Conclusion}

-In this work, we presented a systematic method based on \emph{enriched category theory} for deriving quantitative metrics from equational definitions.
-We applied this method to measure two important properties of a disentangled representation extractor: \emph{modularity} and \emph{informativeness}.
-For each property, we derived two compatible metrics from their respective definitions: one is based on approximation (Metrics~\ref{met:product} and \ref{met:left_inverse}), rooted in the existential quantifier, while the other relies solely on aggregation (Metrics~\ref{met:constant_exp} and \ref{met:injective}), rooted in the universal quantifier used in the definitions.
-Our approach \emph{disentangles} two distinct aspects of representation learning and enables fine-grained evaluation of disentangled representations, which can provide guidance for identifying specific issues and potential improvements.
-Future research could explore different choices of metrics and design appropriate models and efficient methods to optimize these metrics with minimal supervision.
+In this work, we developed a systematic and rigorous method for converting logical definitions of properties of representation learning models into quantitative metrics (\cref{tab:conversion}).
+We applied this method to assess two important and distinct properties of disentangled representations: modularity and informativeness.
+We derived two families of metrics for each property based on their logically equivalent definitions.
+We theoretically analyzed the minimizers of these metrics (\cref{thm:main}) and compared their differences in terms of computation cost and differentiability.
+Future research could compare metrics derived from different aggregators and design appropriate models to optimize these metrics with minimal supervision.